AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 An array of Subscription objects.

 ## ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/accesscontrol/topics``
-Get the default Access Control List for new Topics
+Get the default Access Control List for new Topics.

 ### Parameters